taus11/manifest_script/README.md

 -. math for fullscreen == start ==
 -. why using -E ?
 -.
 Fix unary operator expected error
+-.
+Stack exchange : How can I turn unheadlined groups to headlined

 INSTRUCTIONS TO INSTALL :
 Write your home directory